Sohaib Naïr

-Sohaib Naïr (صهيب ناير; born 23 April 2002) is a professional footballer who plays as a centre-back for club Guingamp.
-Born in France, he represents Algeria at international level.
+Sohaib Naïr (صهيب ناير; born 23 April 2002) is a professional footballer who plays as a centre-back for club Saint-Étienne.
+Born in France, he represents the Algeria national team.

 Club career

 Naïr came through Toulouse before joining Guingamp in 2022, where he signed his first professional contract, a deal until 2025.
 By the 2023–24 season, he had become the captain of the club's reserve team and integrated the first team for training sessions.
 On 23 August 2024, Naïr made his Ligue 2 and professional debut in a match against Laval.
 By January 2025, he had established himself as a regular in Guingamp's back line.
 He signed a contract extension until 2027 on 18 February 2025.
 On 7 March 2025, Naïr scored his first professional goal in a 3–1 win over Clermont.

+On 1 July 2026, Naïr moved to Saint-Étienne in Ligue 2 on a four-year deal.

 International career

 On 17 March 2025, following Ismaël Bennacer's withdrawal due to injury, Algeria national team coach Vladimir Petković called Naïr up for two 2026 FIFA World Cup qualification matches against Botswana and Mozambique.